 Girl, 14, dies of stab wound; 19-year-old woman charged with murder

-Girl, 14, dies of stab wound; 19-year-old woman charged with mur - KSLA News 12 Shreveport, Louisiana News Weather & Sports LOUISVILLE, KY A 14-year-old girl has died of her injuries after being stabbed at a gas station in the Portland neighborhood on Monday, and a 19-year-old woman is charged with murder.
+Girl, 14, dies of stab wound; 19-year-old woman charged with mur - WDAM-TV 7-News, Weather, Sports-Hattiesburg, MS LOUISVILLE, KY A 14-year-old girl has died of her injuries after being stabbed at a gas station in the Portland neighborhood on Monday, and a 19-year-old woman is charged with murder.
 Emergency crews were called to the Speedway in the 2100 block of Duncan Street just before 6 p.m.
 Monday.

 Add your comments below